rahrahfez/simple_http/README.md

 # SimpleHttp

-An app that stores up to 15 integers in a node.
+An app that stores up to 15 integers(randomly generated within user defined range) in a node.
 Starting with a single root node, each node can create other nodes.
 Nodes can be deleted, removing the list of integers.

 Nodes will be stored on a Postgresql database and exposed with http endpoints.